-Our priorities are clear - better roads, safer connections, balanced growth, more housing options, protecting our environment, an informed community and financial sustainability.
+Our priorities are clear - better roads, safer connections, balanced growth, an informed community and financial sustainability.

 Over the next four years, we will invest revenue generated from our Special Rate Variation (SRV) into much needed road and pathway improvements, making it easier and safer to move around our towns and villages.
 We will also be able to use this this SRV revenue for enhanced services related to coastal protection. natural environment and public spaces.